-You may change your PCP for any reason at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.
+You may change your PCP for any reason, at any time.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

 To change your PCP, please call or email Customer Service (phone numbers and email address are printed on the back cover of this booklet) and we will: